 The philosopher Alan Watts was renowned for his like to use analogies when teaching.
 One of his greatest analogies was given when trying to explain his belief on what is our place in this universe and our true nature: “Is as if you had a full bottle of ink and threw it against the wall, all the ink scatters.
 The middle of where it landed is the most dense, but as it runs it spreads, the drops become light and thin, creating complex patterns, each more complex.
 In the same way at the beginning there was a big bang, which spread.
 We are the small complex patterns.
 Many millions of years ago, you were a big bang, and now you are a complex human being but you see yourself as separated from it all yet YOU ARE EVERYTHING!
 You are the big bang, the origin of the universe, expressing itself in whoever you are, however you are”.

-It is one of my favourite quotes as it emphasizes our uniqueness and how there is not set pattern to be accepted by God/the universe because we are all expressions of it.
+It is one of my favorite quotes as it emphasizes our uniqueness and how there is not set pattern to be accepted by God/the universe because we are all expressions of it.

 “You are one of the functions of all the universe is creating and doing, in the same way as one wave is a manifestation all the Ocean does.”